JBUinfo/YT-chrome-bookmarks-2-MP4/README.md

 Download your version from [Releases](https://github.com/JBUinfo/YT-chrome-bookmarks-2-MP4/releases)

 # Instructions
-1. Open a terminal, go to the binary folder and execute:
+1. Run the downloaded/built binary

-   `ytcb2mp4`

 # Result
 You will have all the folders and videos you have in bookmarks.